ifeatukelly/content-ops-starter/content/pages/careers.md

         title: Ifeatu Okafor
         tagline: ''
         subtitle: Co-Founder
-        text: >+
+        text: >
-          In 2018, I travelled to Nigeria with AIPA Irelamd, stepping into villages where access to health care was scarce.
+          In 2018, I travelled to Nigeria with AIPA Ireland, stepping into villages where access to health care was scarce.
 As a 14 year old, I remember seeing the desperation in people's eyes as they pushed forward, forming long, restless queues to receive medication.
 There